FranklyFuzzy/GW2Bot/README.md

 DailyScraper.py - Iteration of scrape.py that adds date/time stamp and automated in task scheduler to run daily after the game dailies reset.

 interestingIDs.txt - list of acheivment names and ids that I wanted to build my bot around.
 I used the output of DailyScraper.py as the source for the data in this text file.
+The ids from this file are later hard coded into my script in AWS for monitoring.